-Key project features of the Geary Corridor BRT project (seen in this rendering) include accessible bus stops, safer pedestrian crossings, and boarding islands.
+Key project features of the Geary Corridor BRT project seen in this rendering include accessible bus stops, safer pedestrian crossings, and boarding islands.

-Existing "red carpet" bus-only lanes Downtown (like those shown in the photo) will connect to new red lanes on Geary as part of the BRT project.
+Existing "red carpet" bus-only lanes downtown will connect to new red lanes on Geary as part of the BRT project. ►